Calderdale – Quest for Quality in Care Homes

 Dr Steven Cleasby, Clinical Lead for Care Homes and Safeguarding, NHS Calderdale Clinical Commissioning Group

-NHS Calderdale CCG developed a commissioning plan for 2013/14 with a clear objective to establish a more consistent and sustainable model of care for older and vulnerable individuals in Calderdale; a truly person-centred approach which would best meet the needs of people with long-term health and care needs, and help to make efficient use of NHS resources.
+NHS Calderdale Clinical Commissioning Group’s (CCG) commissioning plan for 2012/13 included a clear objective to establish a more consistent and sustainable model of care for older and vulnerable individuals in Calderdale; a truly person-centred approach which would best meet the needs of people with long-term health and care needs, and help to make efficient use of NHS resources.

-The Quest for Quality in Care Homes pilot was developed, which aims to address the variations in practice across care homes, supporting the delivery of consistent, efficient, proactive care by upskilling and empowering staff.
-More than half of the care homes in the area (24) have signed up to be part of the pilot so far.
-A key focus for the pilot has been to reduce admissions to hospital from the residents of care homes, typically for urinary tract infections, respiratory infections, falls and fractures.
-The pilot provides additional support to care home staff to help improve outcomes and prevent unnecessary hospital admissions.
+The Quest for Quality in Care Homes pilot aimed to address the variations in practice across care homes, supporting the delivery of consistent, efficient, proactive care by upskilling and empowering staff.
+Of the 50 care homes in the area, 38 have taken part in the pilot.

-The project has been implemented in three key phases:
+The project was implemented in three key phases:

-- Providing access for GPs and Quest Matrons to real time clinical records through the provision of an IT system in the care homes.
+- Access for GPs and Quest Matrons to real time clinical records through the provision of an IT system in the care homes.
 This enables GPs and Quest Matrons to access their patients’ medical records, enabling ‘joined up’ care and informed decision making.

 - Investment in a Multi-Disciplinary Team (MDT), providing an integrated social and clinical approach to support anticipatory care planning.
 As part of the Quest for Quality in Care Homes model, NHS Calderdale CCG has commissioned Calderdale and Huddersfield NHS Foundation Trust (CHFT) to provide an integrated professional and clinical Multi-Disciplinary Team.

-- Hospital bed days used has decreased by 68% year-on-year
+- Hospital bed days used decreased by 30% year-on-year

-- GP care home visits have reduced, with Quest for Quality care homes requiring 45% fewer visits than non-Quest homes
+- GP care home visits have reduced 45% compared to non-Quest homes

 Video: The quest for quality